TheMatjaz/Numerus/USAGE_EXAMPLES.md

 code variable.
 Pass all of them to the conversion function `numerus_roman_to_int_part_and_twelfths()`.

-If the error code is NUMERUS_OK, the conversion was successfull, otherwise something bad happened, like your roman numeral had incorrect syntax (an illegal character, illegal character order, missing underscore, ...).
+If the error code is NUMERUS_OK, the conversion was successful, otherwise something bad happened, like your roman numeral had incorrect syntax (an illegal character, illegal character order, missing underscore, ...).
 In that case the returned long integer_part will be bigger than the maximum value a roman numeral